Lost Treasure Story

 The Spanish fleets of treasure laden ships moved quite often between Europe and North America.

-The Real Story Begins in 1795
+The Lost Treasure Story Begins in 1795

 In the summer of 1795, three young boys, Daniel McGinnis, John Smith and Anthony Vaughn were playing on Oak Island.